Bandspread Calculations

 Combined Parallel/Series Bandspreading

 There is of course no reason why we can't use a combination of series and parallel capacitors to bandspread the variable capacitor.
 If we do this, we will end up with a required inductance value that falls somewhere between the previous two that we have calculated.
 Hence, 0.712 µH and 24.32 µH are the limiting inductance values for our example problem.
 In fact, using formulae (2) and (3) will give us the limiting values for the trimmer and padder respectively.
 The trimmer value given by (2) will be the maximum, while the padder value given by (3) will be the minimum.
-Substituting the resulting minimum padded and maximum trimmed tuning capacitor values back into (1a) will produce the the maximum and minimum inductance values.
+Substituting the resulting minimum padded and maximum trimmed tuning capacitor values back into (1a) will produce the maximum and minimum inductance values.
 So, we already know quite a bit about our tuned circuit.

 There are two possible series/parallel configurations that we can use.
 The trimmer can be connected across both the variable capacitor and the padder; or just across the variable capacitor, as shown in the diagram.
 The arrangement in the diagram is more commonly used in radio circuits.
 So, that is the case we examine.